XML Financial LLC Sells 272 Shares of AbbVie Inc. (NYSE:ABBV)

-XML Financial LLC trimmed its holdings in AbbVie Inc. (NYSE:ABBV – Free Report) by 1.6% in the second quarter, according to the company in its most recent filing with the SEC.
+XML Financial LLC reduced its position in shares of AbbVie Inc. (NYSE:ABBV – Free Report) by 1.6% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 16,946 shares of the company’s stock after selling 272 shares during the quarter.
-XML Financial LLC’s holdings in AbbVie were worth $2,283,000 at the end of the most recent quarter.
+XML Financial LLC’s holdings in AbbVie were worth $2,283,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors also recently made changes to their positions in the company.
-Banco Bilbao Vizcaya Argentaria S.A. increased its stake in shares of AbbVie by 5.0% in the second quarter.
-Banco Bilbao Vizcaya Argentaria S.A. now owns 372,189 shares of the company’s stock worth $50,154,000 after buying an additional 17,879 shares during the period.
-DDD Partners LLC raised its stake in shares of AbbVie by 9,979.7% during the second quarter.
-DDD Partners LLC now owns 135,673 shares of the company’s stock valued at $18,279,000 after acquiring an additional 134,327 shares during the last quarter.
-Sand Hill Global Advisors LLC boosted its holdings in shares of AbbVie by 0.4% during the first quarter.
-Sand Hill Global Advisors LLC now owns 18,755 shares of the company’s stock worth $2,989,000 after purchasing an additional 68 shares during the period.
-Bank of Montreal Can bought a new stake in shares of AbbVie in the second quarter worth about $486,807,000.
-Finally, Quintet Private Bank Europe S.A. purchased a new position in AbbVie during the 1st quarter valued at about $6,686,000.
-Hedge funds and other institutional investors own 67.86% of the company’s stock.
+Several other hedge funds also recently modified their holdings of ABBV.
+Kalos Management Inc. bought a new stake in AbbVie in the first quarter valued at about $26,000.
+Stone House Investment Management LLC bought a new stake in shares of AbbVie in the 1st quarter valued at about $37,000.
+Miller Wealth Advisors LLC raised its position in shares of AbbVie by 140.0% in the 2nd quarter.
+Miller Wealth Advisors LLC now owns 240 shares of the company’s stock valued at $32,000 after acquiring an additional 140 shares during the period.
+True Wealth Design LLC bought a new position in AbbVie during the 4th quarter worth approximately $39,000.
+Finally, KB Financial Partners LLC acquired a new position in AbbVie during the first quarter valued at approximately $45,000.
+Institutional investors own 67.86% of the company’s stock.

 AbbVie Trading Up 0.3 %